julienvollering/DSMdepth/ms/ms.md

 This approach has been found to produce higher accuracy in RFs than conditioned latin hypercube sampling [@wadouxSamplingDesignOptimization2019; @maComparisonConditionedLatin2020].
 Feature space coverage sampling aims to disperse samples as uniformly as possible in multidimensional predictor space, and is implemented by choosing locations that are closest to cluster centers in a k-means clustering of the standardized predictor space [@brusSamplingDigitalSoil2019].
 Feature space coverage sampling works best when all dimensions are important predictors of the outcome [@wadouxSamplingDesignOptimization2019], and we used the same five predictors that we used to choose sample size: terrain slope and four radiometrics.
-The radiometric predictors were downscaled to \unit{10\,m} resolution with cubic B-spline resampling in QGIS [v.3, @QGISsoftware].
+The radiometric predictors were downscaled to 10 m resolution with cubic B-spline resampling in QGIS [v.3, @QGISsoftware].
 We adjusted the feature space coverage sampling to ensure that locations were accessible within time constraints, and assessed how this changed our sample from an ideal feature space coverage sample.
 Adjusting for accessibility is justified because the smaller sample size that would result if accessibility were ignored can degrade model accuracy as much or more as deviations from ideal sampling designs [@wadouxSamplingDesignOptimization2019; @maComparisonConditionedLatin2020].
 To adjust, we first restricted the sampling population to mire areas that were within an arbitrary cost distance of publicly accessible roads.